BenOvermyer/benovermyer.com/content/blog/my-politics-2018-edition.md

 title = 'My Politics, 2018 Edition'
 date = 2018-07-26
 +++
-I’ve been looking at what’s coming up on the ballot for this midterm election.
-I decided it might be interesting to blog about where I’m at right now with my political views, since they’re always in flux.
+I've been looking at what's coming up on the ballot for this midterm election.
+I decided it might be interesting to blog about where I'm at right now with my political views, since they're always in flux.

 Before I get to my positions, indulge me in a few considerations.

 First, I have been called a liberal, a conservative, a progressive, a fascist, and a socialist.
 None of these is true, but all of them have a grain of truth.

-Second, I’m an American by birth, but have spent a few years living abroad.
+Second, I'm an American by birth, but have spent a few years living abroad.
 Specifically, four years in New Zealand.
 This colors my views a bit.

-Third, I’m contemptuous of the prevailing American culture of Left versus Right, liberal versus conservative.
-It’s overly reductive and harmful to a broader dialogue about our society.
-If you don’t think enough about your own identity to consider this, then you need to start.
+Third, I'm contemptuous of the prevailing American culture of Left versus Right, liberal versus conservative.
+It's overly reductive and harmful to a broader dialogue about our society.
+If you don't think enough about your own identity to consider this, then you need to start.

 Fourth, while I apply labels just as much as the next person, I try to remain cognisant of this fact and avoid dismissing “outsider” views out of hand.